BenPyton/ProceduralDungeon/Getting-Started/Generating-Dungeon/Choose-First-Room-Data.md

 This function defines the root of the dungeon generation, *not* the first room where the player starts.\
 You **must** pass a valid `RoomData`, or the generator will throw an error.

+You may pass an optional `Room Transform` to place the first room somewhere else than (0,0,0).

 :::tip

 You can use whatever room that makes sense in your project.\